 The excess number of deaths among patients with antibiotic resistant infections, compared to patients without resistant infections

 Antibiotic resistance could be viewed both as a slow-moving pandemic and a silent tsunami.
 The burden is increasing, although lots of people already die from resistant infections every day.
-Globally, a child dies every third minute due to sepsis caused by resistant bacteria.

-In June 2020, a master protocol for estimating attributable mortality of antimicrobial resistant bloodstream infections was published as part of the GLASS framework.
+In June 2020, a master protocol for estimating attributable mortality of antimicrobial-resistant bloodstream infections was published as part of the GLASS framework.
 The protocol focuses, at first hand, on attributable in-hospital mortality of bloodstream infections caused by extended-spectrum beta-lactamase-producing (ESBL) E. coli and methicillin-resistant S. aureus (MRSA).
 Both these are relatively common pathogens that are resistant to clinically important antibiotics.

 Although the initiative is very welcome, it is important to be aware of the limitations.
-The data will only be as good as the circumstances allow and will be influenced by everything from health-care seeking behavior to availability of clinical diagnostics, laboratories and trained personnel.
+The data will only be as good as the circumstances allow and will be influenced by everything from health-care seeking behavior to availability of clinical diagnostics, laboratories, and trained personnel.
 The prerequisites for generating useful, representative data therefore varies substantially between countries.

-- The unique characteristics of antibiotic resistance (for example that it is not a disease in itself and that bacteria may develop resistance to multiple antibiotics)
+- The unique characteristics of antibiotic resistance (for example, that it is not a disease in itself and that bacteria may develop resistance to multiple antibiotics)

 The importance of reliable global burden estimates

 The same applies to antibiotic resistance.
-Knowing the extent of the problem in countries as well as globally would help communicating the urgency of the crisis.
+Knowing the extent of the problem in countries as well as globally would help communicate the urgency of the crisis.
 It could help inform policies, target interventions and increase general awareness, which all are important components of the antibiotic resistance response.
 With other words – lack of antibiotic resistance burden data may slow down national and global efforts, which is why it is so important to address.
 We must look more into how we can overcome the data gap.
 This includes continuing to strengthen health systems capability and capacity to detect and record the outcome of resistant infections, but also to complement data collection with for example point prevalence studies.
 While continuing our efforts to overcome the data gap, we must recognize that we have enough knowledge and insight to take action here and now.
 We have no time to lose.

 Find out more

-Below you’ll find links to a few interesting articles, an infographic and the GLASS reports.
+Below you’ll find links to a few interesting articles, an infographic, and the GLASS reports.